money missing after being searched - FIJI

 Since we departed Savusavu, we have been unable to locate the CFP100,000 from our safe, to which all their staff on board had full access.

-Given that Police were also present, reporting this would be futile.
-Our lack of Police communication on the attempted theft of our dingy at Komo Island (Lau Group), is another very good example.
+Given that Police were also present, reporting this now would be futile.
+Our lack of Police communication on the attempted theft of our dingy at Komo Island (Lau Group), is another very good example of no return communication.

 Added to this was our Vuda Marina boat damage experience.
 If you are coming to Fiji, you may want to read our Vuda Marina article too.